 Discussion

-If AID assignment results in a partial AID equal to 0 the STA will not be able to take advantage of the power save, but network operations are not compromised; A good AP implementation should make sure power save is enabled for all STAs
+If AID assignment results in a partial AID equal to 0 the STA will not be able to take advantage of the power save, but network operations are not compromised; A good AP implementation should make sure power save is enabled for all STAs.
+Moreover, AID assignment that results in a partial AID equal to 0 may be useful in case other assignments are not possible.